bfitz1/freecodecamp-solutions/javascript-algorithms-and-data-structures/football-team-cards/README.md

 # Football Team Cards

 A part of freeCodeCamp's *JavaScript Algorithms and Data Structures* course.
+More HTML string generation using JavaScript.
+Now object destructuring has been introduced.